KamiTopalyan/AutoClicker/README.md

 ## What is it

-SuperClicker is an Autoclicker program that is customizeable to a good extend like setting a dealy between each click or clicking on a specific location that can be set by the user as coordinates.
+SuperClicker is an Autoclicker program that is customizeable to a good extend like setting a delay between each click or clicking on a specific location that can be set by the user as coordinates.

 ## How to install